 - run the test suite in a bash for loop for 100 iterations: for i in `seq 1 100`; do bundle exec rake test:multiverse[rails,env=6]; done

-Updated by wanabe (_ wanabe) almost 4 years ago
+Updated by wanabe (_ wanabe) over 4 years ago

 - File segv_without_newrelic.rb segv_without_newrelic.rb added

 ruby 2.4.0dev (2016-08-14 trunk 55893) [x86_64-linux].